devanshu125/devanshu125.github.io/_pages/about.md

   image: "/images/old-trafford.jpg"
 ---

-Hello, world👋<br/>
+Hello, world👋.
-My name is Devanshu.
 This section is all about what I've been doing since the past few years.

 ## What have I been up to?
 1. 🎓 I'm a freshman at NMIMS University studying Data Science.